mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 </p></details>
 </br>

-Your Data Engineer teammate develops a new way of processing the dataset.
+Your teammate develops a new way of processing the dataset.
 Luckily, due to your guideline of OCP, your teammate can easily extend the existing baseline model by inheriting the `DataPreprocessor` class without the risk of breaking your functional baseline design.

 <details open><summary>
 <span style="color:#286EE0">Code Example</span>